albenakr/the-book-club/README.md

 >> Back to Top Button for Community/Reviews page

 >> Add books at less than 10 EUR to test the savings rendering in the template

+>> Add reviews tomorrow to make sure the ordering is working

+>> Decide on whether to put 'review book' in the book detail page or keep it as an option in the bag only

+>> implement pagination or back to top on books

+>> implement filter for sorting by reviews

 SERIOUS ONES